ToniWonKanobi/theoveranalyzed.net/posts/2015/3/10/the-new-macbook-and-the-old-thunderbolt-display.md

 <div class="update">

-### Update
+## Update

 Weeks ago, I called Apple and asked them about the refresh rate of greater-than-1080p displays.
-At the time, they didn't have any more info than what was on this [page](https://support.apple.com/en-us/HT202856).
+At the time, they didn't have any more info than what was on this [page][applep].

 I was checking into things this morning, and saw this:
 >The MacBook (Retina, 12-inch, Early 2015) will support these displays and rates using the USB-C Digital AV Multiport Adapter.